footcricket05/BankManager/README.md

 ## Conclusion
 The Bank Management System using C is a console-based application that allows you to perform banking activities like in a real bank.
 It has been developed using the `Code::Blocks` IDE with gcc compiler and uses file handling for data storage.

+## Contributing
+Contributions are welcome!
+Please feel free to submit a pull request or open an issue if you have any suggestions or feedback

+## License
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute the code as you see fit.